Vira people: Cultural identity

 To be a Muvira (the singular of Bavira), one must belong by birth to one of the fifty families (clans) founder of the ethnic group.
 No other consideration is valid in this traditional society.
 And as Bavira are patriarchal, the lineage of the father determines membership in the group.

 Anyone whose family, to say the clan is part of many of these clans is Muvira, regardless of where they live now.
 And anyone whose clan is not this number of clans is not a Muvira whatever number of years that his family lives in the chiefdom of Bavira.
 The list of 51 clans that make up the people Bavira is just below.

 Kings Bavira

-Since 1645 years, are led by the Bavira Dynasty BeneLenghe.
-These last are from the last king of the dynasty of ancient Balabwe strain, Mbuti Ilunga, who died in Katanga in 1645.
+Since 1645, the Bavira have been ruled by the BeneLenghe dynasty.
+They are from the last king of the dynasty of ancient Balabwe strain, Mbuti Ilunga, who died in Katanga in 1645.
 His son Lenghe Ilungha took control of the state.
 Thus, the term BeneLenghe means the descendants of Lenghe.
 It is from him that we began counting the kings of Bavira.